Mara-tech/jordan/libraries/python/jordan_py/README.md

 # Jordan ?

-Jordan project let an executing program being interacted with, from anywhere.
+Jordan project lets an executing program being interacted with, from anywhere.
 Once registered to a Jordan server, a program instance becomes a Jordan client which may emit statuses (such as logs and progress details), and may react to some user action.
 For example, a Human user may want to trigger an email sending for reporting purpose.